KIC/hrp/Readme.md

 ## Hierarchical Risk Parity (HRP) approach
-This is an implemenatation of a new approach to optimize Portfolios called [Hierarchical Risk Parity (HRP) approach](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2708678).
+Here is an implementation of the [Hierarchical Risk Parity (HRP) approach](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2708678).
+HRP portfolios address three major concerns of quadratic optimizers in general and Markowitz’s CLA in particular:
+* Instability
+* concentration
+* and underperformance.

 The implementation is written in java/groovy and applied to a couple of crypto currencies.
 Before you ask, I did this mainly for pure fun.

 This chart compares the 1/N portfolio (meaning equally distributed) and the HRP Portfolio.
 While the 1/N Performance looks better its also more risky.